slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <img style="max-width:580px; box-shadow: 0 0 0 1px rgba(111,119,130,.15), 0 5px 20px 0 rgba(21,27,38,.08); border-radius: 4px;" src="../images/jira-modal.png" />

-An App Form allows users to fill out a dynamic app-controlled list of fields.
-The # of fields can range from 0-20.
+A Modal Form allows users to fill out a dynamic app-controlled list of fields.
+The number of fields can range from 0-20.
 Once a form is submitted, the information is sent to the App Server and Asana will perform different functionality depending on what they responded with.
 If the App wants to cause additional changes within Asana, the App Server will need to make the changes via the API.

-An advanced feature of App Forms is live `on_change` events.
+An advanced feature of Modal Forms is live `on_change` events.
 While a user is filling out a form, the App Server can receive `on_change` requests.
 These requests include what the user has changed, and allow the App Server to respond with an updated form.
 Apps can build complex branching logic depending on changes a user makes.